Zakaria-pro/Potholes-Localisation-and-Visualization/README.md

 ## Data Generation

-- Smart things: Camera + GPS
+- Smart things: Raspberry Pi 4 + Camera + GPS + Huawei 4G Dongle (E3372h-153)
-- Processing Unit: RaspberyPI

-## Data Sending & Receiving : POST

-- Network: Huawei 4G Dongle (E3372h-153) linked to Raspbery
+- **pynmea2** library used for parsing GPS data
+- **requests** library used to send post request to the server

+## Server

-- Backend: NodeJS & ExpressJS & HTTPS
+- NodeJS ExpressJS

-## Data Storage & Retrieving

 - Mongodb

-## Data Sending & Receiving (Map) : GET

-- NodeJs
-- JavaScript
+- 🚧 Change Streams (Web Sockets)

 ## Data Map Ploting

+- Fetch API
 - Leaflet
+- 🚧 WebSocket to have a realtime communication with the server (each time a new pothole is sent to the backend)

 # Demonstration Video